alexmcmanus/appsync-resolverscript/README.md

 })
 ```

-- Generate AWS AppSync resolver Velocity templates from JavaScript or TypeScript.
+- Declare AWS AppSync resolver Velocity templates in JavaScript or TypeScript.
 - Use type-checked JavaScript rather than VTL.
 - Publish patterns as NPM packages and re-use them.
 - Works with [AWS CDK](https://aws.amazon.com/cdk/) and [Pulumi](https://www.pulumi.com/).